 by Steve Klein

 Today we have experts and scholars on every subject imaginable - from global warming to cotton farming.
-Timothy Jay is expert on cursing.
+Timothy Jay is an expert on cursing.
 He's made quite a study of it, written two books about it, and talks about it often to his students at the Massachusetts College of Liberal Arts where he is a professor of psychology.
 Mr. Jay recently reported that swearing among adolescents and pre-teens in America is on the rise.
 He estimates that the average adolescent uses roughly 80 to 90 swear words a day.

 Mr. Jay further observed that cussing is a behavior that is often learned in the home.
 "It starts as soon as they learn how to talk," he says.
 "At a young age, they're attentive to emotions.
 When you're swearing to be funny or when you're angry, that just draws them right to it."
 In a Gallup Youth Survey published in 2001, 46 percent of teens surveyed admitted to using profanity at least several times a week or daily, while 28 percent said they heard their parents cursing on a regular basis.